Proposed Sale of 0.32 acres of Upper Newport Bay Nature Preserve as of July 2021:

 What you can do:

-- Express your concerns about sale of public park land, and this park land in particular, via email (citing May 11, 2021, Item 46) to the Board of Supervisors at: email@example.com
+- Express your concerns about private fencing blocking access to dedicated public trust park land to the Board of Supervisors at: email@example.com

-- The County of Orange is proposing to sell to the adjoining homeowner for $13,000 the portion of the Upper Newport Bay Nature Reserve outlined in red in this aerial map prepared by OC Parks (the green area being land donated to the County for park purposes in 1989):
+- The County of Orange proposed to sell to the adjoining homeowner for $13,000 the portion of the Upper Newport Bay Nature Reserve outlined in red in this aerial map prepared by OC Parks (the green tint highlights land donated to the County for park purposes in 1989, accepted by the County as dedicated park land in 1990 and accepted by the state as public trust land in 2004):

-The lower parts of the red triangle proposed to be sold are a fence (see, also, title image, above) that has blocked public access (and access by nature) to this piece of land for much of the 30 years it has been part of the Nature Preserve — but always open and accessible to the adjoining homeowner:
+The lower parts of the red triangle proposed to be sold are a fence (see, also, title image, above) that has blocked public access (and access by nature) to this piece of land for much of the 30 years it has been part of the Nature Preserve — but the fenced land has always been open and accessible to the adjoining homeowner:

 - Additional recent photos of the area, including panoramas, can be viewed here.